-For those of you with some baseline familiarity with Paris, either because you've visited or you've read a lot about it, the term "rive gauche" has probably popped up.
-But what exactly does the term refer to?
+For those of you with some baseline knowledge of Paris, either because you've visited the French capital or have read a lot about it, you may be familiar with the term "rive gauche" But for many, this Gallic phrase is confusing and not especially transparent.
+So what exactly does it refer to?

 The Ile de la Cité, located between the left and right banks of the Seine, harbored the original settlement by the tribe known as the Parisii in the 3rd century BC.
 Paris only sprawled south and north of the Seine beginning in the Middle Ages.
 See more on Paris history to learn more about the development of the city.